 The amperage of a wall outlet dictates how much power can go through the circuit before the circuit breaker cuts off.
 In other words, if you have appliances that draw a combined 30 amps from a 20-amp wall outlet, the circuit breaker should engage and turn off the outlet, avoiding a fire or other damage.
 Most wall outlets come with a 15-amp capacity, although some offer up to 20 amps.
 Check the voltage that runs through your home or office (most likely 120 volts) and consider the items you plan to plug into the wall outlet.
 That will help you determine the power capacity you’ll need.

 Some wall outlets come equipped with a built-in circuit breaker.
 This functions as a fail-safe if too much power goes through, much like a surge protector in a power strip.
 Some of them protect you from electrocution, while others protect you from overloading the outlet, which can cause a fire.
-The room in which you want to install the wall outlet will determine whether or not a breaker outlet is recommended.
+The type of outlet you install will vary based on local building codes and electric panel configuration.
+Consult an electrician or municipal code guidelines.

 Planning: Remember, if you’re installing electrical components yourself, always do the appropriate preparation first.
 Don’t assume that by simply watching an online video you have the required knowledge to install such a potentially dangerous item.
 You need to find out how many volts run through your home (likely 120 volts) and then find out what power is already running through the circuit from which you plan to draw.
 That will help you choose the type of outlet you need in a given location.

 Location: Depending on the room in your home or office, you’ll need wall outlets in different places for different items.
-Plan for proper placement before you buy your outlets.
-You don’t want an outlet positioned too high or too low on the wall.
-Also make sure the outlet isn’t located in a part of a room where you’ll never need it.
+Plan to place the correct amp (15 or 20) outlet in the proper location. before you buy your outlets.

 GFCI: The ground-fault circuit interrupter on a wall outlet is intended to protect the user from small shocks and electrocution.
 Everyone has probably gotten a small shock at some point when touching a wall outlet, and it isn’t a pleasant feeling.
 GFCI outlets are one of two common types of outlet with two small buttons built into the unit.
 It works by automatically shutting off its own internal circuit if a short circuit of any kind is detected.
 You should have some sort of circuit-breaker protection (GFCI or AFCI) in kitchens, bathrooms, garages, all outdoor outlets, bedrooms, and any outlets near a water source.